Lucas Duda: Minor leagues

+Major leagues

 2010

 On August 31, 2010, the Mets announced that Duda would be added to the major league roster as part of their September call-ups.
 Duda made his major league debut on September 1, against the Atlanta Braves, facing starting pitcher Tommy Hanson, whom he played against in high school.
 He went hitless in three at-bats, but made a "stellar sliding catch" in the outfield.
 Duda had to leave the game in the eighth inning due to hamstring cramps, which he said came from dehydrating while on the plane from Buffalo to Atlanta.
-On September 17, 2010, again batting against Hanson, Duda hit his first career major-league home run.
+On September 17, again batting against Hanson, Duda hit his first career major-league home run.
 Former Mets manager Jerry Manuel watched Duda during batting practice when he was first called up to the Majors and noted that Duda reminded him of Magglio Ordóñez or Moisés Alou.

 With Ike Davis starting at first base, Duda's primary position in the minor leagues, all of Duda's playing time came in left field.
 He batted .202 for the year.
 The Mets named Duda their Sterling Organizational Player of the Year in 2010.

 2011

 On April 10, 2011, Duda was optioned to the Triple-A Buffalo Bisons.

-On August 8, 2011, batting in the cleanup spot for the first time in his major league career, Duda picked up his first major-league walk-off hit, with a two-run single off of Padres closer and former Mets reliever Heath Bell.
+On August 8, batting in the cleanup spot for the first time in his major league career, Duda picked up his first major-league walk-off hit, with a two-run single off of San Diego Padres closer and former Mets reliever Heath Bell.
 He batted .292 for the season.

 2012

 Duda was selected as the starting right fielder for the Mets to begin the 2012 campaign.
-On April 7, 2012, Duda had his first multi-homer game, hitting two solo shots off the Atlanta Braves in a 4–2 Mets' victory.
-Going into June 26, Duda was hitting .269 with a team-high 11 home runs, yet from June 26 to July 24 Duda was hitting .138 with one home run and a .200 slugging percentage.
+On April 7, 2012, Duda had his first multi-homer game, hitting two solo shots against the Atlanta Braves in a 4–2 Mets' victory.
+Going into June 26, Duda was hitting .269 with a team-high 11 home runs, yet from June 26 to July 24, he was batting .138 with one home run and a .200 slugging percentage.
 The sub par batting performance coupled with poor fielding prompted his being demoted to Triple-A Buffalo.

 On August 26, the Mets recalled Duda from Buffalo.
 It was the 26-year-old's second stint in the majors during the 2012 season.
 He batted .239 for the season.

 In October, Duda broke his right wrist while moving furniture at his home in South California, and had surgery on November 5.
 However, Duda returned in time for spring training.

 2013

-On June 23, Duda was placed on the 15-day disabled list because of a strained muscle between his ribs.
+On June 23, 2013, Duda was placed on the 15-day disabled list because of a strained muscle between his ribs.
 Following a rehabilitation stint, Duda was activated and then immediately optioned to the Triple-A Las Vegas 51s.
-Duda was recalled on August 24.
+He was recalled on August 24.
 He batted .223 for the season.
 With Ike Davis still occupying first base, Duda played the majority of his defensive games in the corner outfield positions for the fourth consecutive season.